 Inspired by liquid mercury, the sculpture is among the largest of its kind in the world, measuring 66 feet long by 33 feet high.
-The ‘Bean’ sits on Grainger Plaza located in Millennium Park and has done so for over 17 years.
-With millions of hands touching, holding, and even attempting to climb the structure and the surrounding space, a bit of an upgrade is certainly warranted.
+The sculpture sits on Grainger Plaza located in Millennium Park and has done so for over 17 years.
+It is by far the most popular attraction in Chicago if not all the Midwest.

 1135 S Michigan Ave. | Grant Park